It was 2008, and the world had just gone bananas.

 - Pretty much endless capacity – we’ve never had to put off the start of a project.

-Creative director, digital copy specialist
+Creative director, digital copywriting specialist, copywriting trainer

 Here’s a tidbit that’s almost too convenient: Helen’s grandpa helped write the Heinemann NZ Dictionary.
 A love of words obviously runs in the family.

 After years in the advertising world, where she worked as a copywriter in Auckland, Wellington and New York, Helen got tired of her glamorous, award-winning life and decided to start a business.
-Words for Breakfast was the result, and almost a decade later, it’s still going strong.
+Words for Breakfast was the result, and over a decade later, it’s still going strong.

 A talent for copywriting and eye for strategy have made Helen the go-to woman for her clients.
 She’s equally comfortable whipping up a witty radio ad, crafting smart business copy for a website, or creating a clear, effective strategy to guide a client’s marketing.